wenyuzhao/lxr-pldi-2022-artifact/README.md

 #### Evaluations not included in this artifact

-In our paper we have a few experiments and analysis on openjdk GCs and the benchmarks.
-These results are not the claims of the paper, so we do not evaluate and reproduce them in this artifact.
+In our paper we have a few experiments and analysis on openjdk GCs, LXR itself, as well as the benchmark characteristics.
+These results are not the _key_ claims of the paper, so we do not evaluate and reproduce them in this artifact.

-Some statistics results on LXR GC it self, such as the rate of ref-count increments and SATB in Table 6 are also excluded in this artifact.
-They are not part of the claim of the paper as well.

-### (Optional) Import and setup the VirtualBox image

-Although we recommend to use our docker image, we also provide a VirtualBox `.ova` image containing all the benchmarks and source code to reproduce the results.

-Please download the image (`LXR.ova`) and import it to VirtualBox or other compatible virtual machines.

-**Note: When importing, please change the number of cores to 24, and ensure the memory is at least 16GB.**

-*Also please note that some benbchmarks (especially canssandra) may still can be killed due to out of memory.
-Increasing the VM memory may partially ease the problem.**

-*If you see a missing shared folder warning during importing, please ignore it.*

 ## Getting started